aragon/protocol/docs/4-entry-points/4-guardians-registry.md

 - **Inputs:**
     - **Guardian:** Address of the guardian staking the tokens for
     - **Amount:** Amount of tokens to be staked
-    - **Data:** Optional data is never used by this function, only logged
 - **Authentication:** Open.
 Implicitly, only senders that have open an ERC20 allowance with the requested amount of tokens to stake.
 - **Pre-flight checks:**
     - Ensure that the given amount is greater than zero